International payments to New Zealand

 Account number formats

-Domestic Account Numbers (including the four digit branch number, seven digit account and three digit suffix) should be in this format:
+These include the four digit branch number, seven digit account and three digit suffix, shown in this format:

 Your account number is displayed on your account statement

-Foreign Currency Account Numbers (including the six digit account number and four digit suffix) should be in this format:
+These include the six digit account number and four digit suffix, shown in this format:

 Your foreign currency account number is displayed on your account statement